veereshnm/dibk/chpt5.md

 ## 3. Constrained Construction

 ### Explanation and Author's Perspective

-Constrained Construction happens when a dependency imposes a specific constructor signature on its consumers, forcing awkward adaptations.
-Seemann and van Deursen argue this anti-pattern stifles composability, as it assumes a fixed creation mechanism rather than abstractions.
-It's common in third-party libraries without DI-friendly designs.
-In .NET Core, this clashes with extensible registration patterns, like options builders.
+1. **Definition of Constrained Construction**
+   - Occurs when a dependency forces a specific constructor signature on its consumers.
+   - *Supporting Detail:* This requirement can result in rigid and awkward code structures that make future flexibility challenging.

+2. **Impact on Composability**
+   - Seemann and van Deursen argue this anti-pattern stifles composability.
+   - *Supporting Detail:* It assumes a fixed creation mechanism, restricting the ability to swap out components easily in different scenarios.

+3. **Lack of Abstraction**
+   - Constrained Construction assumes concrete creation mechanisms rather than abstracting dependencies.
+   - *Supporting Detail:* This leads to tighter coupling between classes, reducing modularity and increasing maintenance effort.

+4. **Common in Third-Party Libraries**
+   - Typically found in third-party libraries that aren't designed with Dependency Injection (DI) in mind.
+   - *Supporting Detail:* These libraries often prioritize ease of use over flexible design, inadvertently introducing coupling issues.

+5. **Conflict with .NET Core Patterns**
+   - Clashes with extensible registration patterns in .NET Core, such as options builders.
+   - *Supporting Detail:* In .NET Core, DI thrives on flexible registration patterns, but Constrained Construction imposes fixed requirements that hinder this flexibility.

 Minor topics:
 - **Implicit Constraints**: E.g., requiring parameterless constructors for serialization.